Being a Writer

 Research has proven that when students feel connected to their school and peers, they perform better academically, are more motivated to achieve, and exhibit helpful behaviors toward others.
 Being a Writer’s daily routines are based on cooperative work and caring, respectful relationships.
 The program helps teachers take deliberate steps to create a classroom writing community where students feel empowered, supported in taking risks, and responsible to themselves and to the group.

-Correlations to Common Core State Standards (CCSS)
+Correlations to Common Core and Other State Standards

 To correlate your instruction to the goals of the Common Core, you can use our correlation tool.
 It allows you to search by either program or Common Core standard to: identify all standards addressed in a selected program within a unit, week, or lesson; or find which lessons in any program address a selected standard.
-Educators in Virginia and Texas can download correlations here.
+Educators in Texas can download correlations here.

 For details on the Being a Writer Grade 6 interim edition—including information on product updates and how to qualify for a free* upgrade to the final revised edition in spring 2016—click here.